thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 This step is required if you want to deploy Thingsboard IoT Gateway and KEPServerEX on different hosts.

-KEPServerEX need to be configured to accept remote connections.
+KEPServerEX needs to be configured to accept remote connections.
 Open KEPServerEX "OPC UA Configuration Manager" application and navigate to "Server Endpoints" page.

 {:refdef: style="text-align: center;"}
 ![image](/images/gateway/server-endpoint.png)